chardon55/silk-carousel-lite/README.md

     htBoardBackground: true,             // Show Background of the Hyper-text Board (Default: true)
     customLearnMoreContent: new Array,   // Custom Content of "Learn More" Button for Each Slide
     startFrom: 1,                        // Start from Which Slide (Default: 1)
-    progressBarFilters: new Array,       // Progress Bars' Filters for Each Slide
+    indicatorFilters: new Array,       // Progress Bars' Filters for Each Slide
-    showStatus: true,                    // Whether show status box (Default: true) showProgressBar = true,              // Show Progress Bar intervalTime = 5000,                 // Interval Time (ms) inspection_mode = false              // Inspection Mode Switch }){...}
+    showStatus: true,                    // Whether show status box (Default: true) showindicator = true,              // Show Progress Bar intervalTime = 5000,                 // Interval Time (ms) inspection_mode = false              // Inspection Mode Switch }){...}